AprilVilmin/Election_Analysis/README.md

 ## Overview of Election Audit
 Company XYZ has been hired to aid Tom in creating a Python script to help audit of a Colorado congressional district.
-Company XYZ has been tasked with writing code for many metrics in Python including, but not limited to: counting the number of votes, the percentage of votes for each candidate, the number of votes for each candidate, and the winner, the county with the most votes, the number of votes per county and the percentage of votes per county.
-We originally looked at cadidate metrics, but Tom's manager liked that data so much, he know wants us to look at county metrics.
+Company XYZ has been tasked with writing code for many metrics in Python including, but not limited to counting the number of votes, the percentage of votes for each candidate, the number of votes for each candidate, and the winner, the county with the most votes, the number of votes per county and the percentage of votes per county.
+We originally looked at candidate metrics, but Tom's manager liked that data so much, he now wants us to look at county metrics.
 This has been done in Excel in the past, but Tom's manager wants to look at doing it automatically in the future.
 If this is successful it will be used in our districts and other types of elections in the future.

 ## Election Audit Results

 Using Python Tom and Company XYZ were able to give concise answers to the following questions:
 - How many votes were cast in this congressional election?
-369,711 To get this we first initalize a total vote counter (total_votes = 0) and then add to the total vote count (total_votes = total_votes + 1) and lastly we use the following code  to print the code to terminal or text file:
+369,711 To get this we first initialize a total vote counter (total_votes = 0) and then add to the total vote count (total_votes = total_votes + 1) and lastly, we use the following code to print the code to terminal or text file:

        election_results = (
           f"\nElection Results\n"